 Using Print then Cut is great for a variety of fun craft projects, including:

-- Creating your own greeting cards for friends and family
+- Creating your own greeting cards and gift tags for friends and family

 - Cutting out pictures with graphic designs for your scrapbook